ndim/ndim-pelican-favicon/README.md

   * Using `print(…)` to print debug output and the `logging` module is done inconsistently, to say the least.

-  * There is no test suite yet (neither test code nor test data).
+  * Properly hook the unittests into the pelican-plugins test suite.

   * Test the favicon usage in Pelican themes other than `pelican-bootstrap3` and find out how `ndim_pelican_favicon` can